Chapter 16.10

 "Priority species" or "priority fish and wildlife species" means fish and wildlife species of concern due to their population status and sensitivity to habitat alteration, as identified by the Washington Department of Fish and Wildlife.

 "Qualified professional consultant" means a professionally trained and/or certified fish and wildlife or stream biologist, ecologist, or other professional with expertise in the scientific disciplines necessary to identify, evaluate, and manage habitat and streams.
-This term also means a professionally trained and/or certified geotechnical engineer with expertise in the engineering and behavior of earth materials.
+This term also means a professionally licensed civil engineer with a practice as a geotechnical engineer or a licensed engineering geologist with expertise in the engineering and behavior of earth materials.

 "Qualified wetland specialist" means a professionally trained and/or certified wetlands biologist or wetlands ecologist.